 - Two teachers, a principal, and a counselor at a rural school collaborate on a year-long initiative to improve the school climate.
 They are hours from a major town, but with PGPs, these educators can acquire clock hours for activities right in their local school.

 - A science teacher attends a week-long marine biology seminar on the Oregon coast.
 With a PGP, this teacher can use their out-of-state learning experiences to earn Washington State clock hours.

 How do I complete a professional growth plan?

 - Complete the PGP template for certificate renewal – PESB form 1697 (document).

 - Attach evidence from your focused evaluation, PLC, project, or other learning experience.

-- Have a certificated educator in Washington state review and sign.
+- Have an educator who holds a Washington State certificate review and sign.

 - Turn in the verification form (PDF) according to your district procedures for consideration for salary advancement and record in OSPI e-certification for certificate renewal.

 - This folder contains resources on PGPs and STEM.
-Materials can be adapted for presentations on these topics.
+Materials can be adapted for your networks when presenting on these topics.